-Semester VI

-Subject Name ENVIRONMENTAL STUDIES

-L -T -P -C C:P:A L -T -P -H 0- 0 - 0 2.5:0:0.5 3 - 0 - 0 - 3

-C or P or A CO1 C(Remember) & Describe the significance of natural resources and explain anthropogenic impacts Understand) CO2 Illustrate the significance of ecosystem and biodiversity for C(Understand) maintaining ecological balance CO3 Identify the facts, consequences, preventive measures of major C(Remember) pollution and Recognize the disaster phenomenon A (Receive) CO4 Explain the socio- economics, policy dynamics and practice the C(Understand& control measures of global issues for sustainable development.
+Semester VI Subject Name ENVIRONMENTAL STUDIES Subject Code XCE 607 L - T - P - CC:P:A L - T - P - H0 - 0 - 0 - 02.5 :0: 0.5 3 - 0 - 0 - 3Course Outcome: After the completion of the course, students will be able to Domain C or P or A CO1 C(Remember) & Describe the significance of natural resources and explain anthropogenic impacts Understand) CO2 Illustrate the significance of ecosystem and biodiversity for C(Understand) maintaining ecological balance CO3 Identify the facts, consequences, preventive measures of major C(Remember) pollution and Recognize the disaster phenomenon A (Receive) CO4 Explain the socio- economics, policy dynamics and practice the C(Understand& control measures of global issues for sustainable development.
 Analyse) CO5 Recognize the impact of population and apply the concept to develop C(Understand various welfare programs. &Apply)

-'UNIT-I INTRODUCTION TO ENVIRONMENTAL STUDIES AND ENERGY9 hrs
+UNIT-I INTRODUCTION TO ENVIRONMENTAL STUDIES AND ENERGY9 hrs